 Ideal for individuals or groups on a budget, our standard shared accommodations options consist of four individual cabins sequestered along the valley at the edge of the surrounding forests.
-Snowlion, Dragon, and Garuda Cabins each accommodate 12-13 people, with Eva’s Cabin accommodating up to 6.
+Dragon, Garuda, Potala, and Snowlion Cabins each accommodate 8-12 people, with Eva’s Cabin accommodating up to 5.

 Individuals can book standard shared accommodations as part of any Menla-sponsored group retreats or if they are attending a group retreat of another sponsoring organization.
 Individuals and couples booking a Personal Getaway must book one of our deluxe options, however if you want to book an entire cabin to Create-Your-Own Getaway with a small group of friends or family, please email us for availability.

 Discover beautifully appointed deluxe private rooms and suites featuring unique Tibet-inspired artworks and features, or opt for our more modest shared cabins & cottages for couples, families, or small groups.
 ShareShareTweetPin...

 From the biggest conference hall in the Castkills to an intimate septagonal meditation space suspended above the valley, Menla offers fully equipped facilities to accommodate a wide range of programs and groups of every size ...

 “A wonderful retreat center.
 Beautiful setting and accommodations.
 By the end of the weekend I felt like I was in an different space, not in any specific geographical area but a separate magical world.”